 - Theft.
 Many residents rely on caretakers to run errands or do some shopping, making them common targets for theft and financial abuse.
 Staff members may steal from resident’s funds or personal belongings or may lie to residents in order to extort money from them.

 - Sexual abuse.
 Sexual and romantic abuse is unfortunately common in nursing homes.
 Residents who have unexplained bruising, evidence of sexually-transmitted diseases, or unexplained genital bleeding are potential victims of sexual assault.
+This includes any type of sexual contact or activity to which the elderly person did not consent, could not consent or lacked the capacity to consent.
+The symptoms of sexual abuse may include:

 After a loved one has suffered abuse in a nursing home, it may be difficult to get him or her to open up about the experience.
 Your relative may feel ashamed of the incident, may have been threatened not to tell anyone, or may suffer from a condition such as dementia that makes it difficult for him or her to tell you what has happened.
 Unfortunately, some residents may succumb to their injuries, making it even more painful for families to gather evidence from the nursing home responsible for the death.
+If such is the case, you should absolutely speak to a nursing home abuse lawyer immediately.

 If someone you love has suffered a sudden decline or died as a result of mistreatment in a nursing home, we can perform an investigation into the facility and the circumstances surrounding your loved one’s suffering to find out what really happened.
 We charge no fees unless we make a recovery in your case, so it will cost you nothing to find out your options.
 Simply fill out the quick contact form on this page to schedule your free consultation.